ProjectAlita/projectalita.github.io/docs/user-guide/agents.md

 By following these steps, you can effectively manage the lifecycle and iterations of your agents, ensuring that each version is appropriately saved, published, and utilized as per your requirements.

+## Agents Menu

+The **Agents** menu showcases a collection of published and shared agents within the community.
+By default, upon logging in, the user is directed to the **Latest** page of the Agents menu, which presents newly published agents.

+### Layout of the Agents Menu

+The Agents menu is organized into three distinct pages, each designed to offer a unique perspective on the available agents:

+* **Latest**: Displays all recently published agents, providing a fresh look at the newest contributions to the community.
+* **My Likes**: Highlights the agents that you have liked.
+This personalized page allows you to revisit favorites effortlessly.
+* **Trending**: Showcases the agents with the highest number of likes, serving as a valuable resource for discovering top-rated agents that hold significant value and popularity within the community.

+### Engaging with Published Agents

+Interaction within the community is highly encouraged to recognize and appreciate valuable agents.
+The following actions enable active participation:

+### Liking Published Agents

+Upon publication, an agent becomes a crucial resource for the community.
+To support and acknowledge an agent, use the **Like** functionality:

+* To like an agent, click on the **Heart** icon associated with it.
+* If you wish to withdraw your like, simply click the **Heart** icon again to Unlike the agent.

+### Other Actions for Published Agents

+**Using Published Agent**:

+* View and run agent by clicking on the agent card or name.
+Refer to the [How to Execute Agent](#how-to-execute-agent) section for guidance on using agent.
+* **Note**: Modifications to a published agent cannot be saved for future use.

 ## Agents - Helpful Materials